jacksonrgwalker/sp500-prediction/README.md

 I recomend you configure your IDE to run the code this way instead of running the files directly from the command line.

+# Development

+## Data Format

+We use the parquet format to store our data.
+This is a columnar format that is optimized for analytics.
+It is also a compressed format, so it takes up less space than a csv.
+It is performant and works well with pandas.